davidomotoso/David-Portfolio/README.md

       When the form is submitted, the data is sent to the designated email address for further processing.
     </li>
+    <li>Once the form has been successfully submitted, a page is loaded to notify the user of the successful completion.</li>
     <li>
       It also includes a light and dark mode feature, catering to the preferences of all users.